 Instagram is one of the most powerful social networking platforms today.
 With tens of millions of active monthly users, this is the place to go if you want to build your brand and establish yourself in your industry.

-However, building your brand on a social networking site is easier said than done.
+However, building your brand on a social networking site is easier said than done by using paid services.

 To help you, here are five things you need to know about positioning your brand so that Instagram followers see your business as follow-worthy.

 Your business profile is one of the first things that people will see, so you want to take full advantage of the traffic.
 When setting up your business profile, make sure you add a photo.
 The photo you choose should reflect your brand and give some sense of what your company is about.

 The next piece of your profile to optimise is your bio.
 This is a small area located underneath your Instagram username where you’ll want to share information about your brand.
 The catch?
 You only get 150 characters to say everything you want to say.
 So creating line breaks is a must to use this space effectively.

 Bios can include hashtags, emojis, business slogans, hashtags, contact information, and any other details that you want to include.
 You may also want to consider putting a link to your business website in your bio, as this is a great way to drive traffic.

 Marketing on social media involves a great deal of trial and error.
 You’ll want to test various types of content to see what drives the most engagement and conversions.

 Aside from testing the type of content you post, it’s important to consider other details such as timing and the number of posts you publish each day.